 A/B Direct Mail Test #1: Single variable split-test

 This is what most people think of when talking about split-tests.
-In a single variable direct mail test, you create one mailer, duplicate it, and edit one item on the b-copy.
+In a single variable direct mail test, you create one mailer, duplicate it, and edit one single item on the b-copy.
 In this type of split-test, everything except for the test variable needs to remain identical.
-You then randomize and split your mailing list so that one version goes to half your audience and the other version to the other half.
+You then randomize and split your direct mailing list so that one version goes to half your audience and the other version to the other half.
 In most cases, a single variable direct mail test is the ideal method because it makes it very clear why your audience reacted a certain way.
 If you were to test two completely different postcards, on the contrary, which elements inspired action would not be evident.